espwangning/esp-chip-errata-test-pr-syn/docs/en/index.rst

         The {IDF_TARGET_NAME} SoC currently consists of only one series, the ESP8684, so the references of {IDF_TARGET_NAME} in this document refers to the ESP8684 Series SoCs.

+This newly added description is added to test PR sync and PR linter.

 .. toctree::
    :caption: {IDF_TARGET_NAME} Series SoC Errata
    :hidden: